 SECTION 801.
 Enumeration.

-The officers of the City shall consist of the Mayor, the Councillmen, the City Manager, the City Attorney, the City Clerk and such other officers, assistants, deputies and employees as the Council may provide.
+The officers of the City shall consist of the Mayor, the Council Members, the City Manager, the City Attorney, the City Clerk and such other officers, assistants, deputies and employees as the Council may provide.

 SECTION 802.
 Appointment and Removal.

 The City Attorney and City Clerk shall be appointed by and may be removed by the affirmative votes of at least four (4) members of the Council.
-Except as otherwise provided in this Charter, all other officers, department heads and employees of the City shall be appointed by the City Manager and shall serve at his pleasure.
+Except as otherwise provided in this Charter, all other officers, department heads and employees of the City shall be appointed by the City Manager.

 SECTION 803.
 City Clerk: Powers and Duties.